cryptoshepherd/bitcoin-node/README.md

 zmqpubhashblock=tcp://0.0.0.0:28334
 rpcuser=YOUR_USER
 rpcpassword=YOUR_PASSWD

---- END OF FILE ---
+'''

 # Configure the service

-cd /etc/systemd/system/
+$ cd /etc/systemd/system/
-sudo nano bitcoind.service
+$ sudo nano bitcoind.service

-NOTE: replace "***" with yours
+replace "***" with yours

+'''sh
---- bitcoind.service ---
+bitcoind.service

 # It is not recommended to modify this file in-place, because it will
 # be overwritten during package upgrades.
 If you want to add further